-This Thursday evening, we’re screening the classic 1960s film Blow-Up in association with The New Photography exhibition.
-Photography curator Athol McCredie reflects on the movie, its themes, and some of the ways it connected to New Zealand photography.
+The classic 1960s film Blow-Up had quite and impact on the photographers featured in our exhibition The New Photography.
+Here, photography curator Athol McCredie reflects on the movie, its themes, and some of the ways it connected to New Zealand photography.

 In June 1967 an advertisement in Wellington’s Evening Post newspaper announced screenings of Michelangelo Antonioni’s 1966 film Blow-Up with the come-on: “It slashes at the mini-skirted ‘dolce vita’ of swinging London where people don’t care about anything (as long as it’s the scene).
 Not life…not sex…not even murder!”